Standardize features by removing the mean and scaling to unit variance

 machine learning estimators: they might behave badly if the

-individual features do not more or less look like standard normally
+individual feature do not more or less look like standard normally

 distributed data (e.g. Gaussian with 0 mean and unit variance).

 For instance many elements used in the objective function of